Diary of a Wimpy Kid: Big Shot: Plot

-The team plays at another school, in which they are beaten by a large margin, and Mr. Patel and the team, including Greg, are discouraged to play again.
-Susan decides to reorganize the team, and give them a new name, the Huskies, as she becomes the coach, but uses strange techniques for practicing.
+The team plays at another school in Slacksville, a town that Greg's town has had a long rivalry with, in which they are beaten by a large margin, and Mr. Patel and the team, including Greg, are discouraged from playing again.
+Susan decides to reorganize the team and gives them a new name, the Huskies, which is later renamed Winter Dogs, and she becomes the coach, but uses strange techniques for practicing.

 She introduces them to the Second Chance Tournament, a state-wide tournament you cannot leave until you win.
-The Huskies is unable to win a single game until there are only two teams, where they realize one team will not be able to win, making it the worst in the state.
-The game is rough, with the opposing team, the Funky Dunkers also being terrible in play.
-In the middle of the game, Mr. Patel arrives with Preet, who is given the chance to play in the game with one leg, which he happily accepts.
+The Winter Dogs are unable to win a single game until there are only two teams, where they realize one team will not be able to win, making it the worst in the state.
+The game is rough, with the opposing team, the Funky Dunkers, also being terrible in play.
+In the middle of the game, Mr. Patel arrives with Preet, who is given the chance to play in the game with a boot on his right foot, which he happily accepts.

-One of the Funky Dunkers' members sprains his leg, putting them at a disadvantage.
-They initially decide to forfeit, but Susan wants the game to be fair for everyone, and she trades Greg to the other team.
-Greg quickly realizes that she traded him because he was dragging the team down, but at the last second, he accidentally makes a half-court 3-pointer, letting him and the other Funky Dunkers win.
-This secures them as the second-worst team in the state, and the original Huskies as the worst team in the state.
+During the game, one of the Funky Dunkers' members sprains his leg when Preet unintentionally steps on it with his boot, putting them at a disadvantage.
+They initially decide to forfeit, but Susan wants the game to be fair for everyone, and she trades Greg to the other team, telling him that she is his "secret weapon".
+Greg quickly realizes that she traded him because he stunk and knew that he would blow off the other team.
+At the last second, he accidentally makes a backwards half-court 3-pointer, letting him and the other Funky Dunkers win, establishing the Dunkers as the second-worst team in the state and the Winter Dogs as the worst team in the state.
+The book ends with Greg and the Funky Dunkers celebrating their victory by going to an ice cream parlor, while Susan and the Winter Dogs return home.

 Development

-Big Shot was first teased by Jeff Kinney in April of 2020 through Twitter.
+Big Shot was first teased by Jeff Kinney in April 2020 through Twitter.
 In a response to a fan letter, he confirmed that he was writing both a fifteenth and sixteenth book.
 The title and cover were later revealed on May 27, 2021.

 The cover of Big Shot depicts Greg with mismatched equipment from multiple different sports.
 According to Kinney, this was a design choice to communicate that the story was about sports in general, rather than only basketball.
 After the release of the book, Kinney said it took him several weeks to write the first sentence of the book.

+Reception

+Common Sense Media gave the book 4 out of 5 stars.